 - Entrance to the Solar Boat Museum – 80 EGP

-Remember that these prices can change at any time but they have stayed pretty stable for many years now.
+Remember that these prices can change at any time but they have stayed pretty stable for many years now (as a very rough estimate they have slowly doubled in price over the last ten years which is astounding).
 And also remember that if you have an International Student Identity Card (ISIC) or an International Teacher Identity Card (ITIC) you can get a good discount on all attractions in Egypt.

 What time does the Giza Plateau open for visitors?

 The plateau opens from 0800 to 1700 hours from October to March and 0700 to 1900 between April and September.

 Most tour buses start arriving en masse at around 0900, with the package tourist hordes descending like the biblical plague around half an hour or so after that, so you can easily turn up at opening time and have the entire plateau almost to yourself (with only a few stragglers and locals) for a good hour or so if you travel there independently.